husarion/rosbot-demo-wifi-heatmap/README.md

  docker exec docker-compose-mappers-1 /run.sh
 ~~~
 3. After process is finished, heatmaps will be saved in folder selected as bind mounts in 'compose.pc.yaml' file from '/heatmaps' directory inside the container
+## Results
+Here are results of rssi measurement in our office: